Bira/octopus-carnival/_drafts/2016-10-21-racial-templates.md

 ### Arisen PCs

 An Arisen PC will necessarily bring with it the narrative of the Dragon.
-It must be addressed, even if it's just a sentence in the character's backstory explaining how they avoided the confrontation.
+It must be addressed, even if it's just a sentence in the character's back story explaining how they avoided the confrontation.
 If it's publicly known that the character avoided their "fate", the positive reputation implied by the Hero advantage can be replaced by a negative reputation for cowardice or laziness